-Comprising more than 4,300 acres, including a small lake, Julian Price Memorial Park offers many activities, including hiking, fishing, canoeing, camping, guided walks, and evening campfire programs.
+With 4,300 acres, including a small lake, Julian Price Memorial Park offers hiking, fishing, canoeing, camping, guided walks, and evening campfire programs.
 The grounds include 100 picnic sites, with shelters and comfort stations.
 A 300-seat amphitheater is used for lectures and talks during the summer months.
 Canoes can be rented for use on Price Lake.

 The park’s seven trails include the Price Lake Loop Trail (2.7 miles), which circles the well-stocked lake, and the challenging 5-miles Boone Fork Loop Trail.
 The ingeniously engineered Tanawha Trail (13.5 miles) passes under the Linn Cove Viaduct and wraps around the southeastern ridge of Grandfather Mountain.